oxiez/CK2-DB/README.md

 - `Leon1067_02_12.ck2` - This is the standard dataset.
 Does not contain any bloodlines.

-- `bloodlines.ck2` - Alternative dataset that contains bloodlines.
-This would need to be passed to the `load_data.py` as a parameter (i.e. `python load_data.py bloodlines.ck2`)
+- `Bloodlines.ck2` - Alternative dataset that contains bloodlines.
+This would need to be passed to the `load_data.py` as a parameter (i.e. `python3 load_data.py Bloodlines.ck2`)

 As superuser `postgres` in psql, run `ck2_setup.py` to create the ck2 database.
 This will also create the user `charles` with password `frank`.

 Now, run `load_data.py` to load the data from the `Leon1067_02_12.ck2` file by default.
 You can optionally add the name of a different `.ck2` file to load into the database, as opposed to the default.
 This file should take around 60 seconds to run.

 # Relation Meanings